arno01/argovue/README.md

 ## Architecture

-KubeVue uses custom resource definitions to configure what objects and services to expose.
+ArgoVue uses custom resource definitions to configure what objects and services to expose.

 ## Pre-requisites